docsmatter/docsmatter.org-obsolete/content/post/github-collaborating-on-a-project.md

         ~> git checkout main

-3. Merging the changes from the upstream default branch:
+3. Merging the changes from the upstream branch:

         ~> git merge upstream/main

 4. Making the desired changes to the content (e.g., creating a new blog post).

-5. Committing your changes to the local Git repository and then pushing them to
+5. Committing your changes to the local Git repository.

-5. Pushing the changes to the owner’s repository on GitHub:
+5. Pushing the changes to the fork on GitHub:

-        ~> git push origin main
+        ~> git push

 6. Creating a pull request on GitHub from the fork.